sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 *must* be set.

-Both the Session and the Role Delegation Token bindings both use the option `fs.s3a.aws.credentials.provider` to define the credential providers to authenticate to the AWS STS with.
+Both the Session and the Role Delegation Token bindings use the option `fs.s3a.aws.credentials.provider` to define the credential providers to authenticate to the AWS STS with.